Tips for parents and carers

 The current realities of the new labour market and globalisation have a significant impact on study and career decision-making.
 Factors that were important to consider 10-20 years ago when choosing a degree or career may not be relevant for today.

 The University has information for parents and carers to help understand the processes for gaining entry into University and in achieving the best outcomes for your child into the future.

-The Department of Education, Employment and Workplace Relations (DEEWR) has authored useful guides for parents to assist their sons and daughters with their study and career decision making.
+The Department of Education (formerly the Department of Education, Employment and Workplace Relations (DEEWR)) authored useful guides for parents to assist their children with their study and career decision making.
 They address such questions as: